 Everyone involved in it is a volunteer.

 Closing off York road means losing a dozen parking spots.
 But there’s ample parking around the corner next to the rail line, across the rail line, and across Main Road in the park.

 The entrance to York Road from School Road and the parking lot is much wider, better suited to the needs of police, fire engines, garbage trucks etc.

 There’s dramatic local precedent for this Project.
 Cape Town’s hugely successful St. Georges Mall, is full of life, colour, energy, pubs, restaurants, shops and — most important — people.

-People-only York Road will be an ideal base for farmers’ markets and the annual spring Muizenberg Festival.
+People-only York Road — part of one of the most racially-mixed beaches flanking Cape Town — will be an ideal base for farmers’ markets and the annual spring Muizenberg Festival.

 Covid-19 is changing everything in our lives.
 If we want to save York Road and its Surfers Corner neighbourhood, now is the time to act.